RockefellerArchiveCenter/project_electron/transfer/example-scripts/README.md

 # Example Scripts

 These scripts use placeholder metadata and ask users to specify a directory (which may contain subdirectories) as the bag payload.
 Metadata values can be edited by changing variables in each script.
+A script to validate bags is also available.

 ## Administrative records